 For the first 19 years of our existence, we were known as The Athenaeum at Rochester Institute of Technology.
-The Athenaeum name (and its difficult spelling!) was in honor of RIT’s own history—the university was founded in 1891 when the Rochester Athenaeum (focused on liberal arts) merged with the Rochester Mechanics Institute (focused on engineering).
+The Athenaeum name was in honor of RIT’s own history—the university was founded in 1891 when the Rochester Athenaeum (focused on liberal arts) merged with the Rochester Mechanics Institute (focused on engineering).
 From our first days in 1987, we were intent on creating a member-led learning organization.

 The Athenaeum Becomes Osher